PomonaCS/Readmes/3) Calculator/calculator.md

 of the calculator).

 The most important feature of the `State` is its stack, which represents those numbers stored on the calculator.
-Use `java.util.ArrayDeque` rather than writing your own stack.
+Use the `Stack` class in the `edu.princeton.cs.algs4` package.

 Let's look at how you would evaluate the example from earlier (`3`, `enter`, `5`, `+`).
 First, you must keep track of the number being constructed.
 When the `enter` button is clicked, you know this number is complete.
 We